-Patients will generally expect to see their complaint dealt with quickly and fairly.
+- Patients will generally expect to see their complaint dealt with quickly and fairly.
 When this doesn't happen it's possible that further complaints will follow, and the issue or concern could become a much greater one.
-Complaints may also escalate to Ahpra or another regulatory body.
+Complaints may also escalate to a regulatory body. - Managing complaints should be seen as good 'customer service'.
+You rely on patients to keep your business afloat.
+When patients are unhappy with a service they've received, they can talk with their feet by not returning to the practice.
+Keeping patients happy and satisfied is more likely to see them continue to utilise your service and recommend your practice to others.